Restructuring the Wausau School District

 Three months later, we took the referendum proposal to the community and it passed.
 From the bottom of our hearts, we remain ever so grateful to the community for their generosity.

-the community engagement process leading up to this point
+more about the community engagement process

 - In-person Community Input Sessions (Live streamed to YouTube and aired on Wausau Area Access Media)